kiwisfavmascara/Assignment_1/PROCESS.md

 with *Processing* and *TD* in the past.

 **September 13.**
-I basically rewrote the whole thing today because the earlier versions were almost done by AI.
+I basically rewrote the whole thing today because the earlier versions were almost written by AI.
 I added more details in my two examples, *Processing* and *TD* .
 Then I changed the content of *Describing is not specifying* using an example of apple.
 Also, I rewrote the *What I still need, if AI keeps improving* part.
 I added a part called *What I wanna do in the future* and introduced an artist called *Yoshi Sodeoka*.
 At the end I used ChatGPT to help me to correct some grammatical errors.
+The final ideas, structure, examples, and revisions were my own, while AI was mainly used at the beginning for brainstorming, technical support, and at the end grammar correction.